48 hours in Dubai

 Finding the real Arabia – Bastakiya Quarter in Bur Dubai gives a glimpse into Dubai's traditional roots.
 It's been declared a conservation area and no vehicles are allowed.
 Walking tours are arranged regularly in the mornings.
 A stroll down the narrow alleys will give you a peek into the restored buildings.
 Visit Basta Art Cafe and the nearby galleries then head off to the glittering Gold Souk.

 When it comes to retail therapy, you're spoilt for choice.
-Dubai Mall is extravagant in everything from its 1,200 shops to its indoor aquarium and 160 food outlets.
+Dubai Mall is extravagant in everything from its 1,200 shops to its indoor aquarium and over 200 food outlets.
 Every brand conceivable has made its presence felt here including a Gold Souk.
 If you are tired of shopping, visit other attractions in the mall like the Dubai fountain, Burj Khalifa Observatory, Dubai Aquarium and Ice Rink.

 The Dubai Fountain, located at the foot of Burj Khalifa, is the world's tallest performing fountain